 Federal public transportation law (49 U.S.C.
 5338(a)(2)(F) and (49 U.S.C.
 5311(c)(1)(A), as amended by the Infrastructure Investment and Jobs Act (Pub.
-L. 117-58, the "Bipartisan Infrastructure Law" or "BIL")) authorizes \$8,752,896 in FY 2022 for competitive grants under the Tribal Transit Program, subject to the availability of FY 2022 appropriated funding.
+L. 117-58, the "Bipartisan Infrastructure Law" or "BIL")) authorizes, and the Consolidated Appropriations Act, 2023 (Pub.
+L. 117- 328) appropriates \$8,935,753 in FY 2023 for competitive grants under the Tribal Transit Program.
 Additional funds made available prior to project selection may be allocated to eligible projects.
-If during FY 2022, additional funding is made available for this program after announcement of project selections, FTA may make additional awards.

 FTA will set a \$25,000 cap on planning grant awards, and FTA has discretion to cap capital and operating awards.
+There is no minimum or maximum grant award amount for operating and capital projects.
+Planning projects do not have a minimum grant award amount but will not receive an award of more than \$25,000.

-In FY 2021, the program received applications for 51 eligible projects requesting a total of \$18,779,220.
-Thirtynine projects were funded at a total of \$10,360,657.
+In FY 2022, the program received applications for 47 eligible projects requesting a total of \$18,060,946.

+Twenty-five projects were funded to 25 Tribes at a total of \$8,635,124.

-FTA will grant pre-award authority to incur costs for selected projects beginning on the date FY 2022 project selections are announced on FTA's website.
+FTA will grant pre-award authority to incur costs for selected projects beginning on the date FY 2023 project selections are announced on FTA's website.
 Funds are available for obligation for two fiscal years after the fiscal year in which the competitive awards are announced.
 Funds are available only for projects that have not incurred costs prior to the announcement of project selections.